snaipp1/rsschool-cv/cv.md

 Objective
 --------------------

-    I would like to get a front-end development position that will allow me to use the knowledge gained during my studies at RS School.
+I would like to get a front-end development position that will allow me to use the knowledge gained during my studies at **RS School**.

 ---
 Education